-After a week where she watched a film that takes viewers inside the U.S. abortion industry, then observed the annual March for Life on Parliament Hill, Convivium’s Rebecca Atkinson says Canadians must be allowed to debate the “choice” being made.
+After a week where she watched a film that takes viewers inside the U.S. abortion industry, then observed the annual March for Life on Parliament Hill, Convivium’s Rebecca Darwent says Canadians must be allowed to debate the “choice” being made.

 Abby Johnson worked at Planned Parenthood for eight years before she saw what was actually happening behind the closed doors in the clinic she managed.
 Unplanned, a recent movie that has caused quite the uproar, depicts her story of having had two abortions, working in the world of administering them, then having a total change of heart and working as a pro-life activist.